 - 20. Place the cassette with the cover facing up on an approved ESD surface.
 The cover will have a label on it. - 21.
-Install the replacement adapter into the PCI adapter cassette using the following instructions.
-If the cassette is not going to contain a replacement adapter, use this same procedure to place an adapter filler panel in the cassette.
-Follow these steps: - a.
+Install the replacement adapter into the PCI adapter cassette by completing the following steps.
+If the cassette is not going to contain a replacement adapter, use this same procedure to place an adapter filler panel in the cassette. - a.
 Remove the cassette cover by doing the following steps: - 1) Slide the cover latch (A) to disengage it from the pivot pin (C) as shown in the following figure. - 2) Lift the cover (B) off of the pivot pin. - 3) Slide the cover off of the cassette.